JacobLey/jacobley/tools/iso-crypto/README.md

 iso-crypto is an ESM module.
 That means it _must_ be `import`ed.
 To load from a CJS module, use dynamic import `const { eccEncrypt } = await import('iso-crypto');`.

 Most cryptographic methods return instances of [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array), instead of strings.
-Those can decoded as text via the `decode` method.
+Those can encoded as text via the `encode` method.
 In NodeJS the response is often actually a [`Buffer`](https://nodejs.org/api/buffer.html) which extends `Uint8Array`.

 Any method that takes input "text" allows 3 formats:
 * string - inferred as `UTF8` encoding